Sam1301/ContributionLessons/README.md

 4) Use git

 Recently, I switched from Android Studio GUI git, to terminal git.
-Its gives you much power!!!
+Its gives you much more power!!!

 5) Explain your approach to solve a particular problem.